spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ### 10.5.2 Intent

-Here, the intent is to provide the recipient of the SPDX file with more information determined after careful analysis of a license, or addition cross references.
+Here, the intent is to provide the recipient of the SPDX document with more information determined after careful analysis of a license, or addition cross references.

 ### 10.5.3 Examples